micro-community/development/README.md

 Office hours are times we are available to the community.
 This is an experimental feature we're testing.

-Fridays 2-5pm GMT we'll have an open call anyone can join to chat, ask questions, etc.
+Fridays 2-5pm GMT we'll have an open call anyone can join to chat, ask questions, etc on [Discord](https://discord.gg/hbmJEct).